kyverno/policy-reporter-docs/content/en/ui/12-development.md

 ## Go Backend

 The Go Backend acts as:

-* Backend Store and API for the Policy Report pushes
+* Backend store and API for the Policy Report pushes
-* FileServer for the NuxtJS Single Plage Application (the actual UI)
+* File server for the NuxtJS single page application (the actual UI)
-* HTTP Proxy for the Policy Reporter REST API
+* HTTP proxy for the Policy Reporter REST API
-* HTTP Proxy for the Kyverno Plugin REST API (if enabled)
+* HTTP proxy for the Kyverno plugin REST API (if enabled)

 ### Requirements